The Early Years

 1955 - 1964

-In July 1955, the 173rd was given the mission of Air-Interception under Air Defense Command and given F-86D Dog Sabres in the late 50's.
-Armed with twenty-four air-intercept rockets, radar and aided by ground interceptor control stations, the aircraft patrolled Nebraska's skies.
+In July 1955, the 173rd was given the mission of Air-Interception under Air Defense Command and given F-86D Dog Sabres during the late 50's.
+Armed with twenty-four air-intercept rockets, the newer technology of radar and aided by ground interceptor control stations, the aircraft patrolled Nebraska's skies.
 Along with their active duty brethren across the runway, the interceptors stood on ground alert 24 hours a day during the height of the Cold War.
 In 1960, the 173rd was reorganized into the 155th Fighter Interceptor Squadron and later given F-86Ls an (updated version with better electronics and weapons) until 1964 when the mission changed to reconnaissance.

 The Mission Changes